TheBellman/sandbox/springboot/README.md

 ### Configuration
 Configuration items and beans are defined in the configuration package (unsurprisingly) and are broadly just simple beans.

-Note that `Version` by being defined as a `Configuration` and annotated with `ConfigurationProperties` shows how where we inject values from `application.properties` (and the operating environment, if desired) to a Java object that's managed by Spring.
+Note that `Version` by being defined as a `Configuration` and annotated with `ConfigurationProperties` shows how we inject values from `application.properties` (and the operating environment, if desired) to a Java object that's managed by Spring.
 The `VersionConsumer` just illustrates that this mapping of the environmental properties to the Java runtime context is working.